google/oss-fuzz/docs/new_project_guide.md

 Seed corpus files will be used for cross-mutations and portions of them might appear in bug reports or be used for further security research.
 It is important that corpus has an appropriate and consistent license.

+See also [Accessing Corpora](corpora.md) for information about getting access to the corpus we are currently using for your fuzz targets.

 ### Dictionaries